In this email marketing guide, you’ll learn email marketing benefits, strategy and tips.

 - Send an abandoned cart email or series of emails.These highly personalized emails are sent automatically after your customer abandons their shopping cart.
 This email includes the items with images, prices and descriptions.
 The revenue from abandoned cart emails, on average, is $5.64 making it one of the best email marketing benefits.
 In comparison to promotional emails that earns only $0.02 per email.
 This automated workflow is invaluable!

 See the examples of successful abandoned cart emails.

 - Send a follow-up email after a purchase.These emails are great for inviting customers to connect on social media, for offering a discount for the next purchase, sending up-sell recommendations, etc. Be creative.

-- Send a re-activation email or series of them.These emails are sent to customers that have not purchased from you for a while.
-How awesome it would be to re-engage with all of them!
-Reactivation emails usually use incentives, i.e. free shipping, personal discounts, etc. In most cases, the message in this email is: “We miss you, please come back.”
+- Next, send a re-activation email or series of them.These emails are sent to customers that haven’t purchased from you for a while.
+Notably, reactivation emails usually use incentives, i.e. free shipping, personal discounts, etc. In most cases, the message in this email is: “We miss you, please come back.”

 - Open rate (ave. % in the market 16.92%)

 - Click rate (ave. % in the market 2.61%)

 - Sales $ (ave. revenue per promotional email $ 0.02)

 - Bounce rate (ave. % in the market 0.27%)